Check your home to school distance

 How the distance is calculated

-Home to school distance is measured by computer software that uses Ordnance Survey road network data, which includes some footpaths which are paved, lit and public rights of way.
+Home to school distance is measured by computer software that uses Ordnance Survey road network data, and some footpaths which are paved, lit and public rights of way.

 Footpaths across public parks or open spaces are not included in the system data.